 In October 2006, for instance, there were 261,000 active agents, but 376,600 Californians held agent licenses.
 Compare this to the more stable period of January 2000, when there were 122,300 active agents and 196,500 total agent licensees.
 Rather than just providing brokerage services to other individuals, the superfluous agents — active and inactive — bought and flipped properties.
 They speculated in the market while operating as insiders pulling (or saving) a fee when they, their family members and their friends decided to buy the property they located.

 Even now, as we anticipate a return to core economic principles (supply for sale vs. demand by actual user-occupants rather than speculators) and real estate fundamentals (price-to-rent and mortgage-to-income ratios) in the residential and commercial markets, the chart above shows the licensee population is above the standard 1.5:1 agent-to-broker ratio.
-Expect the current ratio to drop slightly until licensee numbers rise again, expected in 2018.
+Expect the current ratio to drop slightly until licensee numbers rise significantly, expected around 2020.

 Licensing in the economic recovery